 Veteran's ID Cards

-The Ross County Recorder’s Office began issuing Veterans ID Cards on June 4, 2014 as a service to our local Veterans some of whom needed a picture ID for work, check cashing, voting and other needs.
+ROSS COUNTY VETERANS ID CARD The Ross County Recorder’s Office began issuing Veterans ID Cards on June 4, 2014 as a service to our local Veterans some of whom needed a picture ID for work, check cashing, discounts and other needs.
 The Ohio Recorders Association proposed legislation to make the card a recognized government issued ID and it became law on September 8, 2016.
 Ohio Revised Code 317.241 and 317.242 established guidelines for County Recorders to issue Veteran ID Cards.
 Kathy Dunn was one of two recorders who represented the Ohio Recorders on the Ohio Veterans ID Materials and Design Standard Committee.
 Please visit our Veterans ID Card Facebook Page at www.facebook.com/RossCountyVeteransIDCards to see information about events and businesses that give incentives to ID Card holders.

 To obtain an ID Card a Veteran must first record their Original or Properly Certified Military Discharge Papers commonly known as a Form DD-214 in the Recorder’s Office and bring two (2) forms of identification.
 The Ross County Recorder’s Office will issue a card to any qualified Veteran regardless of whether they are a resident of our county as long as they record the proper paperwork with our office and present proper Identification.